theima/ein/README.md

 (model: T , action: Action) => Action | null
 ```

 A trigger map gives a parent node a chance to react to a change of a child. it is responsible for creating actions based on the action mapped in a child node or any node lower in that chain.
-Having a trigger is optional.
+Having a trigger map is optional.

 After an action has been mapped in a [child](#creating-a-child-node) that action is sent to the trigger map for the parent.
 Actions created by trigger maps are mapped directly and as a part of the current update.
 Actions from all children are sent to the parent all the way up to the root node.